aptly-dev/www.aptly.info/content/doc/configuration.md

 -   `downloadSourcePackages`: if enabled, all mirrors created would have flag set to download source packages; this setting could be controlled on per-mirror basis with `-with-sources` flag
+-   `skipLegacyPool`: in aptly up to version 1.0.0, package files were stored in internal package pool with MD5-dervied path, since 1.1.0 package pool layout was changed;
+    if option is enabled, aptly stops checking for legacy paths;
+    by default option is enabled for new aptly installations and disabled when upgrading from older versions {{< version "1.1.0" >}}
 -   `ppaDistributorID` & `ppaCodename` specifies paramaters for short PPA url expansion, if left blank they default to output of `lsb_release` command